alienflip/fast.ai-Course/README.md

 - 2

 Where does the magic happen, computationally?
-Well, we batch data correctly into the `DataLoaders` class for GPU acceleration
+Well, we batch data correctly into the `DataLoaders` class for GPU acceleration.
+NOTE-TO-SELF: explore here!

 > ALL CONTENT IN THIS REPO IS FOR EDUCATIONAL PURPOSES ONLY